fuser-invent/fuser-invent-misc/Google-Timeline-JSON-Splitter-README.md

+PREREQUISITES
+---
+- Python 3.x installed (download from https://www.python.org if you don’t already have it)

+INSTRUCTIONS
+---
 1. Create a working folder
 2. Save the splitter script to the folder
 3. Copy the Google timeline JSON file into the folder